Dry and Sensitive Skin Care: How to Strengthen Your Skin’s Natural Barrier

 Did you know?
 Oily skin can dehydrate too!
 When moisture levels drop, skin overproduces thick sebum to compensate – a process that clogs pores, traps impurities, and leads to blackheads.
 No matter your skin type, gentle cleansing that maintains your natural lipid balance is essential to prevent dryness and manage symptoms.

 Unsure about your skin’s needs?
-Explore The Complete Duide: How to Recognize Your Skin Type? for a simple, step-by-step assessment to understand you skin type and tailor your skin care routine.
+Explore The Complete Guide: How to Recognize Your Skin Type? for a simple, step-by-step assessment to understand you skin type and tailor your skin care routine.

 How to cleanse sensitive, dry skin without compromising its natural skin barrier